AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 VPCs
 ```

-You can see the `VPC` created with the assigned CIDR block.
+You should see the `VPC` that was created, along with its assigned CIDR block.

 ```{figure} images/lab1-new3.png
 ---